-Do you have an interest in using data, information and evidence to improve health and social care services – including care homes and NHS hospitals?
+Do you have an interest in using data, information and evidence to improve health and social care services?
 Would you like to develop your skills in an organisation which makes sure care services provide people with safe, effective, compassionate and high quality care?

-Our Intelligence Graduate Analyst Scheme welcomes an intake of graduates every year to join our Intelligence Unit.
-To register your interest in the 2017 scheme please click here.
+Our Intelligence Graduate Analyst Scheme welcomes an intake of graduates every autumn to join our Intelligence Unit.
+To register your interest in the 2018 scheme please click here.

 Overview of the scheme

 The scheme lasts for 2 years, with four six-month placements in different teams.
 You will have placements focusing on provider analytics, qualitative analysis and national reporting.

 Given the nature of our work, you could benefit from opportunities unlike those available to analysts in other organisations such as:

 - Playing an important role in the inspection of hospitals, GP practices or care homes to support the improvement in the care and experience of patients and the public.

 - Conducting analysis and writing reports on national trends using information unique to CQC to support its role as an authoritative voice on health and social care.

 - Work on the development of intelligence products to help monitor the quality of services provided by health and social care organisations.